-297. A UCITS may be authorised by the GFSC under this Chapter as a UCITS scheme if the requirements of section 299 are met in relation to the scheme.
+297. A collective investment scheme may be authorised by the GFSC under this Chapter as a UCITS scheme if the requirements of section 299 are met in relation to the scheme.

 Application for authorisation of a UCITS scheme.

 298.(1) Any application for authorisation of a UCITS scheme under this Chapter must be made to the GFSC-